giorgossaridakis/clock/README.md

 # clock
 terminal world clock

-wclock is a world clock for the ncurses terminal.
+wclock.c is a world clock for the ncurses terminal.

 it needs to locate a .wclock file in your root directory with format: